Ebola galvanizes workers battling to join unions, improve safety

 The Ebola outbreak that has killed more than 4,400 people in West Africa, with three infections in the United States, is pushing the issue of worker health and safety to the top of the agenda in several U.S. labor battles.

-“Most workers were interested in forming a union before, but there was trepidation,” said Reynolds, who cleans airplanes flown by American Airlines (AAL.O) and US Airways UAGI.UL, Lufthansa (LHAG.DE) and others.
+“Most workers were interested in forming a union before, but there was trepidation,” said Reynolds, who cleans airplanes flown by American Airlines and US Airways, Lufthansa and others.
 “I think now this might be what puts us over the hump to get everyone on board.”

 Firefighters also are throwing their union weight behind a call for more government funding to train and better equip first responders to confront the virus.